ASA Newsroom > Joint Statistical Meetings Newsroom

 Attended annually by more than 6,000 people, JSM activities include oral presentations, panel sessions, poster presentations, continuing education courses, exhibit hall (with state-of-the-art statistical products and opportunities), career placement service, society and section business meetings, committee meetings, social activities, and networking opportunities.

 When and where is 2015 JSM being held?

-Boston, Massachusetts is the host city for JSM 2014.
-The conference will take place Saturday, August 2, through Thursday, August 7 at the Boston Convention and Exhibition Center, which is located at 415 Summer Street.
+Seattle, Washington is the host city for JSM 2015.
+The conference will take place Saturday, August 8, through Thursday, August 13 at the Washington State Convention Center, which is located at 800 Convention Place, Seattle, WA 98101.

 Who attends the JSM?

 JSM attracts statisticians from academia, government and industry from the U.S. and around the globe.

 When did JSM begin?

 The Joint Statistical Meetings were formally organized in 1974.
 ASA began holding its annual meeting with this group at that time.

 How did ASA come to have its annual meeting with the JSM?